Foraging ecology

 Research questions

-Where do seabirds go to find food?
+Where do animals go to find food?

 What's the ocean like there?